MicrosoftDocs/dataexplorer-docs/data-explorer/includes/cross-repo/ingest-data-serilog-3.md

     log.Debug("Processed {@Position} in {Elapsed:000} ms. ", position, elapsedMs);
     ```

 1. Build and run the app.
-For example, if you are using Visual Studio, press F5.
+For example, if you're using Visual Studio, press F5.

 1. Verify that the data is in your KQL table.
 Run the following query replacing the placeholder with the name of the table that used earlier: